 The IBSEM model of Castellani et al. (2015) is much more mechanistic and specifically tailored to salmon biology than our model (see also Reed et al. 2011; Piou and Prévost 2012), and is thus better suited to applications where the goal is to generate predictions specific to a given stock or region (e.g., Castellani et al. 2018; Sylvester et al. 2019; Bradbury et al. 2020).
 IBSEM incorporates density-dependent growth and survival at different life stages, but interactive effects of genotype and density on these vital rates are not included, to the best of our knowledge.
 Thus selection is effectively assumed to be hard.
 Like Hindar et al. (2006), IBSEM assumes that domesticated escapees have lower spawning success (30% for females, 5% for males) relative to wild spawners, which effectively limits introgression of farm alleles, but competitive abilities (during spawning or any other life stage) are genotype independent.
-It would be interesting to see how the eco-evolutionary dynamics predicted by IBSEM would be affected by including a soft component to selection.
+It would be interesting to see how the eco-evolutionary dynamics predicted by IBSEM would be affected by including soft selection dynamics.
 Likewise, future extensions of our model could consider additional complexities such as mutation, simultaneous gene flow from multiple farm strains (Besnier et al. 2011), dispersal of farm escapes (Bradbury et al. 2020), straying from nearby wild populations (Bradbury et al. 2020), mature male parr (Hindar et al. 2006; Castellani et al. 2015), correlational selection (Tufto 2010), or uneven distribution of allelic effects across loci (Castellani et al. 2015; Kardos and Luikart 2021).
 However, increasing model complexity can come at the cost of generality and interpretability, so the appropriate amount of biological detail will depend on the specific research questions being addressed.

 Conclusions

-In summary, we have demonstrated that considering interactions between soft selection and hard selection can be crucial to evaluating potential eco-evolutionary consequences of influx of genetically divergent intruders into wild populations.
+We have demonstrated that considering interactions between soft and hard selection can be crucial in evaluating the potential eco-evolutionary consequences of influxes of genetically divergent intruders into wild populations.
 Our model broadens the scope of previous modelling studies (Hindar et al. 2006; Tufto 2010; Baskett et al. 2013; Castellani et al. 2015, 2018; Sylvester et al. 2019; Bradbury et al. 2020) by allowing for genotype-dependent variation in competitive abilities, which may be a key determinant of introgression levels.
 Aquaculture escapes, in particular, are recognised as an ongoing threat to the productivity and persistence of wild salmonine populations (Forseth et al. 2017; Glover et al. 2017), and our results inform aquaculture risk assessments and salmon conservation more generally.
 They also emphasise the importance of obtaining better information across a range of ecological or invasion contexts on the relative competitiveness of domesticated/foreign individuals and their wild counterparts.
-Climate change will likely exacerbate the consequences of maladaptive hybridisation, so better knowledge of the processes influencing a population’s ability to resist intrusion should ultimately foster evolutionarily-enlightened conservation decisions.
+Climate change will likely exacerbate the consequences of maladaptive hybridisation, so better knowledge of the processes influencing a population’s ability to resist intrusion should ultimately foster evolutionarily-informed conservation decisions.

 Acknowledgements

 This work was supported by funding from Science Foundation Ireland, the Marine Institute, and the Department for the Economy, Northern Ireland under the Investigators Programme Grant Number SFI/15/IA/3028.
 TER was funded by an ERC Starting Grant (639192) and an SFI ERC Support Award.
+RJOS was funded by a Suomen Akatemia Profi7 award (Human Diversity).
 The authors declare no conflicts of interest with the work herein.

 References